alainmbebi/MT-FW/README.md

 Released under the MIT License — see [`LICENSE`](LICENSE).

-The bundled phenotype and genotype data are provided for reproducibility of the associated publication.
+The phenotype and genotype data are from previous publications and are provided here for reproducibility only.
 The GAPIT functions file is the property of the GAPIT authors and is **not** redistributed here; download it from
 <https://zzlab.net/GAPIT/>.